pabloEntropia/essentia-labs/_posts/2019-10-19-tensorflow-models-in-essentia.md

 title: TensorFlow models in Essentia
 category: news
 ---
-Audio Signal Processing and Music Information Retrieval evolves very fast, and there is a tendency to rely more and more on Deep Learning solutions.
-For this reason we clearly see the necessity to support these solutions in Essentia in order to keep track with the state of the art.
+Audio Signal Processing and Music Information Retrieval are fields that evolve very fast and there is a tendency to rely more and more on Deep Learning solutions.
+For this reason, we see the necessity to support these solutions in Essentia to keep up with the state of the art.
 After having worked on this for the past months, we are delighted to present you a new set of algorithms and models that employ TensorFlow in Essentia!
-These algorithms are suited for inference tasks and offer flexibility of use, easy extensibility, and (maybe) real-time inference.
+These algorithms are suited for inference tasks and offer flexibility of use, easy extensibility, and (in some cases) real-time inference.

-In this post, we will show how to install TensorFlow for Essentia, how to prepare your pre-trained models and how to use them for prediction in both streaming and standard modes.
+In this post, we will show how to install Essentia with TensorFlow support, how to prepare your pre-trained models and how to use them for prediction in both streaming and standard modes.
+For now, these steps are only valid for Linux.
+Nevertheless, we are planning to support other platforms soon.

 # Installing Essentia with TensorFlow
-## From PiPy wheels
+## From PyPI wheels
-We have built Python 3 wheels for Linux that can be installed with `pip`.
-These wheels are based in TensorFlow 1.15.0.
+For convenience, we have built Python 3 wheels for Linux that can be installed from `pip`.
+These wheels are based in TensorFlow 1.15.
 ```sh
 pip install essentia-tensorflow
 ```
 ## Building Essentia from source
-Another option is to build the library from source.
-This way we have the freedom to choose the TensorFlow version to link against.
-In our case, we keep using version 1.15.0.
+A more flexible option is to build the library from source.
+This way we have the freedom to choose the TensorFlow version to use.
+In our case, we keep using version 1.15 for compatibility with our models.
 1. Install TensorFlow:
 ```bash
 pip install tensorflow==1.15.0